Faux28/AWS/rds-snapshot-export-to-s3-pipeline-Python/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+## To Test the code use event.json

+ * enter the snapshot name
+ * configure the test event in aws console
+ * test the code